Iasam-KKK/tiltrotor-vtol-drone/README.md

   or wind-tunnel tested, and the nacelle tolerances are verified in CAD only.
 - **Aerodynamic coefficients are derived from thin-airfoil theory and published section data**, not from CFD or measurement.
 They are traceable, not exact.
-- **Inertia is estimated** from a rod-and-point-mass model, good to perhaps ±25%.
-The control-authority margins are wide enough that this does not change any conclusion, but it is an estimate.
-- **The transition is verified as "the nacelles rotate through 90° in flight".**
-  Sustained trimmed cruise and the back-transition are not yet characterised.
-- **The Gazebo GUI does not render** on the development machine (WSLg): the window is created and stays 1×1, or composites as solid black.
-All video is therefore captured headless off the camera topics, which works and is what `sim/capture_video.sh` does.
-See `docs/ENVIRONMENT.md`.
 - **Control surfaces are still primitives.** The wing, fuselage and tail are lofted meshes; the ailerons, elevator and rudder are boxes positioned on the wing station.
 Cosmetic only — the aerodynamic model reads coefficients, not geometry.

-## Licence

-MIT.